mapattacker/datascience/utils.rst

 However, it can be further enhanced using jupyter extensions.
 ``pip install jupyter_contrib_nbextensions && jupyter contrib nbextension install``

-Two of my favourite extensions are *Table of Contents* and *ExecuteTime*.
+Some of my favourite extensions are:
+ * Table of Contents*: Sidebar showing TOC based on
+ * *ExecuteTime*: Time to execute script for each cell
+ * *Variable Inspector*: Overview of all variables saved in memory.
+Allow deletion of variables to save memory.

 More: https://towardsdatascience.com/jupyter-notebook-extensions-517fa69d2231